-The core content of the one-day seminar is learning about the Shainin variable and component comparison methodology.
+The core content of the one-day training is learning about the Shainin variable and component comparison methodology.
 The methodology allows the user to identify Red X and Pink X using simple means.
 The method should nevertheless be considered in the context of today’s tools.

 Variable comparison and component exchange are two methods that fall under the category of simple experimental strategies: With little effort, they allow the identification of the most important factors, which in turn makes it possible to recognize the causes of process variation and product failures.

 According to Shainin, root-cause analysis is a pragmatic approach for quickly and systematically isolating errors and identifying the root cause(s).